Date(s) - 11/08/2018

 7:00 pm - 9:00 pm

-Historian Kim Bernard Holien served as a military historian for the US Government starting in 1979 and since 1995 was the Fort Myer Military Community historian until his retirement in 2013.
-He earned his bachelors degree from Bethel College and his masters degree in history from George Mason University in 1984.
+Historian Kim Bernard Holien knows all the untold stories of Fort Myer.
+He served as a military historian for the US Government starting in 1979 and from 1995 until his retirement in 2013 he was the Fort Myer Military Community historian.
+He earned his bachelor’s degree from Bethel College and his master’s degree in history from George Mason University in 1984.
 He is the author of the Battle at Ball’s Bluff.

 This program is free and open to the public.
 It is part of a monthly series of public programs sponsored by the Arlington Historical Society and Marymount University’s Department of History and Politics.
-For more information, please visit www.arlingtonhistoricalsociety.org, Email: firstname.lastname@example.org or call: 703-892-4204.
-Books will be available for purchase and the author will sign them.
+For more information, please visit www.arlingtonhistoricalsociety.org, Email: firstname.lastname@example.org or call: 703-942-9247.

 DRIVING DIRECTIONS and FREE PARKING: Attendees should enter the Marymount University campus at the library gate on N. 26th Street.
 Then turn left and park in the garage at the bottom of the incline.
 Handicapped parking is available at this 26th Street entrance immediately upon entry at the library.
 For complete directions to the Main Campus of Marymount University (2807 N. Glebe Road) go to http://www.marymount.edu/Home/Contact-us/Locate-us